-- An investigation into an aspect of language variation (e.g. are female and male politicians represented differently in news reports?). - A piece of original writing (e.g. a short story or magazine article) plus a commentary.
+- An investigation into an aspect of language variation (e.g. do men and women use language differently in arguments?). - A piece of original writing (e.g. a short story or magazine article) plus a commentary.

 ENTRY AND SKILL REQUIREMENTS

 We require at least Level 4 at GCSE English or English Language though we strongly recommend you have level 5 or above as the course involves well developed skills of reading and writing.